ENVIRONMENTAL PROTECTION AGENCY (EPA) –

 Definition of the Term “Fiduciary”; Conflict of Interest Rule

-Final Rule Expected in 2016
+Final Rule Issued in April 2016

-The Employee Benefits Security Administration has proposed to broaden the definition of what types of duties performed by financial advisors are fiduciary in nature – and thus subject to strict prohibitions.
+The Employee Benefits Security Administration broadened the definition of what types of duties performed by financial advisors are fiduciary in nature – and thus subject to strict prohibitions.
 This includes offering a business a curated list of potential investments for a company’s retirement plan.
 NFIB is concerned the rule will prevent access to retirement plans to many small businesses and their employees.
 According to NFIB’s Research Foundation, 38 percent of small businesses offer retirement benefits to employees – up from 27 percent a decade ago.

 NATIONAL LABOR RELATIONS BOARD (NLRB) –